 I have been called a curmudgeon more than once and I may very well be, but I am passionate about creating good art rather than living room fodder.

-If you're down here and still reading you must be lacking serious entertainment or interested in my work.
-I would like to think it is the later and I will hear from you soon.
 Please review my CONTACT page and MODEL NEEDED page for types of modeling that I am currently seeking.

 I do not print my own coffee table books as though they were some major publishing feats.
 My published work has been done by publishing companies.